bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-We&apos;ve got our IIFE, our immediately invoked function expression set up to keep everything out of the global scope and we&apos;ve got our **"use strict"** directive in there.
+We&apos;ve got our IIFE, our immediately invoked function expression set up to keep everything out of the global scope and we&apos;ve got our <b>"use strict"</b> directive in there.
 Okay, we&apos;re all set and ready to start working on our script.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->